mattermost/mattermost-test-management/data/test-cases/channels/channel-menu/test-1.md

 4. From the Channel menu, click on 'Convert to Private Channel'.
 5. Verify User can see a pop up, with a heading `Convert to Private Channe` and an alert message `Conversation history will be visible to any channel members`.
 6. Verify User can enter a Channel name and Select Team from the dropdown (this dropdown won't appear if the users are in just 1 team).
-7. Create a Private Channel.
+7. Click on Create a Private Channel.
+8. Verify the created channel is a Private channel.
 8. Verify the Post is still in the channel after conversion.